 The venue for the residential MSC-Intensive is Conference Centre Mennorode, Apeldoornseweg 185 8075 RJ Elspeet.
-This venue is 45 minutes’ travel from Amsterdam by train or taxi.
+This venue is 1 hour and 45 minutes’ travel from Amsterdam by train or taxi.
 Check mennorode.nl for directions.

 As this course is for members of the general public, as well as for professionals who wish to integrate self-compassion into their work, no meditation experience is necessary to participate in this MSC - Intensive program.